What are ocarinas capable of?

 Varying articulation

-Notes can be emphasized by beginning them with an different articulation, or ornamentation.
-They can be de-emphasised by reducing the notes duration.
+Notes can be emphasized by beginning them with a different articulation, or ornamentation.
+They can be de-emphasised by reducing their duration.
 Short staccato notes create an impression of lower volume.

 Sliding into or out of a note with the breath can give an impression of volume dynamics, but must be done with care.
-As pitch changes, one needs to ensure that a pitch slide begins or ends in tune.
+One needs to ensure that a pitch slide begins or ends in tune.

 Varying pitch

 The instrument's unstable pitch is also an effective expressive tool.
-Vibrato can be used to draw attention to notes.
-Rhythmic, subtle de-tunings may be used to imply an underlying beat, and the intonation of notes in itself can be used expressively to create tension and various effects.
+Vibrato, a subtle rhythmic variation of pitch, can be used to draw attention to notes.
+Deliberately playing some notes 'off-key' can be used expressively, much like 'blue notes' in blues and jazz music.

 Things that ocarinas aren't good at

-Like all instruments, there are a number of things that ocarinas are naturally poor at:
+Like all instruments, there are several things that ocarinas are naturally poor at:

 Music that demands precise control of volume dynamics